-Keeping your sleeping bag clean between trips means the loft will be able to perform to its maximum intended warmth rating.
+Keeping your bag clean between trips means the loft will be able to perform to its intended warmth rating.
 Over time dirt, grime, and skin oils can cause down and synthetic insulations to lose quality.
-Washing your bag once you notice that it has lost loft or become particular dirty solves that problem.
+Washing your bag once you notice that it has lost loft or become dirty solves that problem.

 Use a Sleeping bag liner to keep your sleeping bag clean and free from body oils and dirt.

 If you’re going into cold and wet climates, consider a synthetic bag for safety’s sake if you think it may get wet.
-On top of that, be sure to keep your sleeping bag in a truly waterproof stuff sack or dry bag.
+On top of that, be sure to keep your sleeping bag in a waterproof stuff sack or dry bag.
 Water has a nasty habit of finding its way into the deepest parts of your backpack at just the wrong moments.

 If your bag does get wet on the trail, lay it out in the sun with the darker side facing up.
 Dark colors help the bag dry faster in the sun.